mathisbot/homomorph-rust/README.md

     cargo test
     ```

+### Usage

-4. If you want to use this crate as a module for your own crate, please refer to the documentation; where you'll also find examples :
+4. If you want to use this crate as a module for your own crate, please refer to the documentation, where you'll also find examples :

     ```shell
     cargo doc